stackblitz/webcontainer-docs/docs/tutorial/6-connect-a-terminal.md

 ---
 # Connect a terminal

 Your Express app is up and running and the preview window updates automatically when the `textarea` changes.
 However, opening the DevTools to see the WebContainers output is not the most productive.
-So let's add a terminal which shows the output.
+In this step, you'll add a terminal which shows the output.

 ## 1. Install `Xterm.js`

-We could print the output of our processes to a `div`.
-A process could also print messages with different colors or styles.
+The output of the processes will be printed to a `div` and the messages will feature different colors or styles.
 In order to achieve this, we will use [`Xterm.js`](https://xtermjs.org), which is a terminal frontend component.
-To install it, run the following command in your terminal:
+To install it, run the following command in your development terminal:

 ```bash
 npm install xterm